 When a shift in hearing has been identified by an employee’s annual hearing test, many employers want to know if that hearing loss is potentially due to noise in the workplace or from something else.
 The employer will want to know if there are factors in the employee’s activities outside of work that may be the main cause of the shift in hearing.
-During the review process, the Audiology Reviewer will take all factors into consideration and should a cause other than exposure to high levels of noise in the workplace likely be the sole cause of the shift, a recommendation will be made by the Reviewer to not include that shift on the OSHA reporting Log.
-Often, in this case, a medical or audiological referral is recommended to further investigate the cause of the hearing loss.
+During the review process, the Audiology Reviewer will take all factors into consideration and should a cause other than exposure to high levels of noise in the workplace likely be the sole cause of the shift, a recommendation will be made by the Reviewer not to include that shift on the OSHA reporting Log.
+Often, in this case, a medical or audiological referral is recommended to investigate the cause of the hearing loss further.

-In summary, the roles Audiologists and Physicians play in hearing testing results and recommendations, as well as in overall Hearing Conservation Program supervision are vital to OSHA compliance and the success of the program.
+In summary, the roles Audiologists and Physicians play in hearing testing results and recommendations, as well as in overall Hearing Conservation Program supervision, are vital to OSHA compliance and the success of the program.
 SHOEBOX Audiometry and the SHOEBOX Audiology Review Network are uniquely positioned to help with these important elements of your program.